Eating low carb and missing bread? We have the best Basic Chaffle Recipe anywhere!

 - Cook chaffles as directed and serve with whipped cream and sugar free chocolate syrup or melted dark chocolate.

-- Make enough chaffles to last the week and store them in the refrigerator between sheets of parchment paper.
+- Make a double batch to last the week and refrigerate between sheets of parchment paper.

 - Chaffles can be frozen for the perfect make ahead breakfast or lunch!
 Use it as a base for breakfast pizza or try it with buffalo chicken salad for a delicious lunch!